liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/09-upgrading-layout-templates/02-upgrading-6.2-layouts-7.2/01-upgrading-6-2-layout-templates-intro.markdown

 [TOC levels=1-4]

-Upgrading your @product@ 6.2 layout template to @product-ver@ requires a few
+Upgrading your @sharepoint@ 6.2 layout template to @sharepoint-ver@ requires a few
 updates:

 1. Open your layout template's `liferay-plugin-package.properties` file and